FlorentF9/florentf9.github.io/pages/about.md

 ## News

+* (November 2020) The first LITSA workshop at ICDM was a success!
+Thanks to all participants, organizers and committee members.
 * (October 2020) Our paper applying the Stadion clustering criterion to transformation-invariant time series is accepted at ICPR 2020!
 * (September 2020) Paper on large-scale vibration monitoring accepted at the annual conference of PHM Society 2020!
 * (September 2020) I am co-organizing the first [workshop on Large-scale Industrial Time Series Analysis (LITSA)](https://lipn.github.io/LITSA2020/), hosted by [IEEE ICDM 2020](http://icdm2020.bigke.org/), with a top-notch committee!